This policy is for you if your chosen degree has a September 2023 start date.

 The School of Dentistry will not accept statements sent in separately to the personal statement included with your application.

-Following assessment of application forms, applicants for the Dental Hygiene and Dental Therapy BSc and Dental Surgery MChD/BChD, Oral Science BSc who score highly enough will be required to attend an interview.
+Following assessment of application forms, applicants for the Dental Hygiene and Dental Therapy BSc and Dental Surgery MChD/BChD, Oral Science BSc who score highly enough will be required to attend a virtual interview.
 Shortlisted applicants will receive a written invitation from the School to attend on a specific date and time.

 The interview allows us to further assess the personal qualities that have been demonstrated by successful students on our courses.
-On the day of interview, applicants will also have the opportunity to look around the School of Dentistry and meet some of our students and staff.

 Each applicant will participate in a set of multiple mini interviews (MMIs).
 Candidates should expect to be present for an entire morning or afternoon session.
 The format of the interviews is a number of different tasks undertaken consecutively.
 These tasks are carefully designed to determine each candidate’s suitability to study one of our dental courses.
 Performance will be assessed separately for each station and an overall score generated.